Aller au contenu principal

 ENFR

-For three months, you'll follow a guided 15-minute exercise every day.
-It combines listening, vocabulary, corrected writing, and a short game built around one everyday French topic.
+For three months, you do one guided 15-minute exercise every day.
+It pulls together listening, vocabulary, corrected writing and a short game - all built around one everyday French topic.

 DAY 23